alienlebarge/name-sans-roadmap/README.md

 *Note: Name Sans is ***not*** an open-source font.
 If you would like to try demo fonts or purchase a license for desktop & web usage, please go to https://www.futurefonts.xyz/arrowtype/name-sans.*

+## Current Status

+Name Sans is currently released in version `0.2`, with Weights 1–700 and Optical Sizes 12–96.

 ![title card](images/name_sans_v02__01b-cover-may_2020.png)

 ![description](images/name_sans_v02__02-future-thinking.png)